← Back to ResourcesBreed Guides

 Week 9–12 (Return)If fully recovered, gradually expand activity within back-safe limits.
 Permanent lifestyle modifications still required

-Recurrence: ~20–30% within 1–3 years — lifelong back protection essential.
-Some Dachshunds plateau at “walks with mild ataxia” rather than full recovery — quality of life is still excellent.
+Recurrence runs about 20–30% within 1–3 years.
+Lifelong back protection is essential.
+Some Dachshunds plateau at “walks with mild ataxia” rather than full recovery.
+Quality of life is still excellent.

 How do I prevent IVDD recurrence in my Dachshund?

-Recurrence rate is ~20–30% within 1–3 years of first episode.
-Prevention is more strict than baseline Dachshund care.
+Recurrence runs about 20–30% within 1–3 years of the first episode.
+Prevention is stricter than baseline Dachshund care.

-2. Lifelong ramp use — no jumping on/off ANY furniture, no exceptions
+2. Lifelong ramp use.
+No jumping on or off ANY furniture, with no exceptions

-4. Harness only — never collar for leash, never head halter
+4. Harness only.
+Never a collar for leash work, never a head halter

-6. Ongoing pet insurance with IVDD coverage (verify post-IVDD coverage continues)
+6. Ongoing pet insurance with IVDD coverage.
+Check that post-IVDD coverage continues

-7. Annual senior wellness exams + spinal X-rays after age 7
+7. Annual senior wellness exams plus spinal X-rays after age 7

-8. Pain medication continued as prescribed by neurologist if recommended
+8. Pain medication continued as prescribed by your neurologist when recommended

 9. Joint supplements (glucosamine, chondroitin, omega-3)

-11. Watch for early warning signs — reluctance to jump, hunched back, yelping when picked up.
-Prompt vet visit at first warning
+11. Watch for early warning signs.
+Reluctance to jump, a hunched back, yelping when picked up.
+Get to the vet right away at the first sign

-12. Consider surgical fenestration — preventive surgery during first IVDD surgery to remove other potentially problematic discs
+12. Consider surgical fenestration.
+This is a preventive step during the first IVDD surgery to remove other discs that may cause trouble later

 What does Dachshund IVDD recovery cost in Calgary?